red-machine-games/raw-markdown-documentation/docs/api/examples.md

 ## Any developer-defined cloud function

-==The idea of cloud functions is to bring the power to incapsulate any logic into cloud==.
+==The idea of cloud functions is to bring the power to encapsulate any logic into cloud==.
 You can chase several goals using cloud functions, separately or in conjunction:

 - Simply make domain logic authoritarian to prevent unfair logic substitution.
 The big community now has many tools to make it real, especially if you deployed on web stack;
 - To provide atomicity for sets of reads and writes.
-If you develop something more complicated than school calculator your case will look like this: you read something, you doing some check and logic on read data, and then you write, and your real case may be far bigger.
-All reads and writes corresponds to separate http-requests, the one for each step and you don't need to be a rocket scientist to guess that no atomicity here.
+If you develop something more complicated than the school calculator your case will look like this: you read something, you doing some check and logic on reading data, and then you write, and your real case may be far bigger.
+All reads and writes correspond to separate HTTP-requests, the one for each step and you don't need to be a rocket scientist to guess that no atomicity here.
 Cloud functions can give you that read-check-whatever-write-etc atomicity due to employed _ACID engine_;
 - To validate store receipts.
-Even the little app will face the people that fakes receipts.
-It's easy to cheat on client by faking store backend response and making client to communicate with it.
+Even the little app will face the people that fake receipts.
+It's easy to cheat on the client by faking store backend response and making the client communicate with it.
 Backend-side validation is unreachable for this trick and also done with _ACID engine_;
-- To rid client of heavy calculations.
+- To rid the client of heavy calculations.

 Back to code.
-First of all you should define whether this cloud function will be called externally or internally, or both.
+First of all, you should define whether this cloud function will be called externally or internally, or both.
 Place `#!js access.onlyExternal();` or `#!js access.onlyInternal();` on top of code.
-You don't need to place it on predefined cloud function because they are unreachable in both ways.
-Then let's check 2 important variables: `#!js clientParams` and `#!js args`. `#!js clientParams` has data from sender(sended through network protocol or put into `#!js await run('cloudFunctionName', clientParams)`). `#!js args` has useful domain args provided by Goblin Backend platform.
+You don't need to place it on predefined cloud functions because they are unreachable in both ways.
+Then let's check 2 important variables: `#!js clientParams` and `#!js args`. `#!js clientParams` has data from sender(send through network protocol or put into `#!js await run('cloudFunctionName', clientParams)`). `#!js args` has useful domain args provided by Goblin Backend platform.
 By default you'll find: `#!js clientPlatform` and `#!js clientVersion`(provided by client on GbaseApi initialization).
-Then we need to get lock for player(s) to read and/or write: `#!js await lock.self()` or analogue. at the end we should call appropriate response function(e.g. `#!js FunctionResponse`) with `#!js return` statement to stop the execution.
+Then we need to get the lock for the player(s) to read and/or write: `#!js await lock.self()` or analog. at the end we should call appropriate response function(e.g. `#!js FunctionResponse`) with `#!js return` statement to stop the execution.

 !!! warning "Some general hints very desirable for implementation"
-    - **Try to minimise database workload!** Call reads and writes as rare as possible, also retrieve as little as possible data, organize it wisely to read and write all needed by one call.
-Furthermore think about total size of profile and strictly try to not to put useless data there - for example some general data that could store at Balance.json static file, totally useless or deprecated data;
+    - **Try to minimize database workload!** Call reads and writes as rare as possible, also retrieve as little as possible data, organize it wisely to read and write all needed by one call.
+Furthermore, think about the total size of profile and strictly try to not to put useless data there - for example, some general data that could store at Balance.json static file, totally useless or deprecated data;
     - Use `#!js session` global variable to cache highly frequent data into operative memory;
     - Do not relock without strict reason and do not lock useless human IDs;
     - Use log only for debugging, remove these lines as soon as no longer needed;
     - Do not use `#!js setTimeout`;
-    - If you need to develop some gameplay timers - just use timestamps: use global variable `#!js now`(represents timestamp of cloud function call with milliseconds), persist, read and compare it;
+    - If you need to develop some gameplay timers - just use timestamps: use global variable `#!js now`(represents timestamp of a cloud function call with milliseconds), persist, read and compare it;
     - use `#!js ===` instead of `#!js ==`;
     - Don't forget that all writes into database are made ==**AFTER**== execution;
     - Share responsibilities with internal run only cloud functions and `#!js run` API;